-- 15.1.7 The preoperative assessment and decisions regarding the risks of vascular surgery are often complex and time consuming, and require detailed discussions with the patient and other colleagues.
+- 15.1.7 The preoperative assessment and decisions regarding the risks of vascular surgery are often complex and time consuming and require detailed discussions with the patient and other colleagues.
 Patients undergoing major vascular surgery should ideally be assessed by a vascular anaesthetist.
 Regular sessional time and programmed activities should be made available for anaesthetists to fulfil these requirements. - 15.1.8 In units designated as complex arterial centres, additional programmed time should be allocated to vascular anaesthetists delivering this service to allow them to engage with the multidisciplinary team (MDT) and provide support to allied specialties. - 15.3.1 Risk stratification based on clinical history may help guide management.
-However, determination of a patient's functional capacity may be difficult if exercise tolerance is limited by peripheral vascular insufficiency, respiratory or other disease.
+36 However, determination of a patient's functional capacity may be difficult if exercise tolerance is limited by peripheral vascular insufficiency, respiratory or other disease.
 Clinical guidelines should be developed for further investigation, referral, optimisation, and management according to local facilities and expertise. - 15.3.2 To guide clinical decision-making, cardiopulmonary exercise testing should be considered for patients undergoing aortic surgery to establish functional capacity and the presence and severity of cardiopulmonary disease.
 Test results may also be helpful in guiding collaborative decision-making as to the most appropriate treatment option for patients.

-5.3.1.4 Preoperative preparation and optimisation should include multi-professional pathways and where appropriate functional capacity should be assessed in those patients who present for aortic surgery.
+5.3.1.4 Preoperative preparation and optimisation should include multi-professional pathways and where appropriate functional capacity should be assessed in those patients who present for aortic surgery (open repair and endovascular).

 Clinical guidelines and evidence of the use of functional capacity assessment (on site or at another Trust) in the clinical pathway.
 Ideally this should use an objective measure (such as cardiopulmonary exercise testing).
 Inspection of the weekly departmental rota and/or evidence within job plans for vascular anaesthetists that demonstrates adequate time is provided to deliver the preoperative assessment service for vascular patients.
-Preoperative assessment should be routine, especially when patients present a very high risk.
+Preoperative assessment should include a formal risk assessment and discussion of treatment options.
+Multidisciplinary discussion should be routine, especially when patients present a very high risk.